 The Santa Teresa Neighborhood

 The Santa Teresa neighborhood is located on the top of a hill with narrow winding streets.
 It is famous for its street art and yellow tram that rides through the neighborhood.
 This is a great place to eat lunch and try the classic feijoada (beef stew).
-We recommend taking a taxi to and from this neighborhood to explore it safely.
+We were recommended to take a taxi to and from this neighborhood to explore it safely.

 Samba Music